Let’s face it: watching anime and reading manga, as a hobby, can be both easy to pick up and hard to get further into.

 It’s when a character looks like or dresses like the opposite gender, usually with the idea that you don’t know, hence the word “trap”.
 It’s used most commonly with guys dressed like girls, and “reverse trap” is used for the opposite.

-An important one!
-A word referring to some degree of obsession or single-mindedness in something.
-It has a negative connotation and is generally for nerdier things.
+Now this is an important one!
+A word referring to some degree of obsession or single-mindedness in something, it has a negative connotation and is generally for nerdier things.

 While English speakers usually use otaku as an anime-specific phrase, you can also be an idol otaku or train otaku.

-Otaku also holds a sort of prideful badge of honor type of connotation in the west, much like what “nerd” has become.
+Otaku also holds a sort of a reclaimed, prideful badge of honor in the West, much like what “nerd” has become.
 However, the otaku phenomenon of social recluses and outcasts has historically been a subject of social concern and fear for many years in Japan.

 This poor outlook on otaku continued for decades until the 2005 romcom movie Densha Otoko about a nerdy guy became a hit in Japan and ended up massively improving public perception.

-Recently though, its definition has softened up a bit, and is often used to refer to one’s self as an anime fan in a sort of self deprecating way.
-Personally I’m not too big a fan of this one, I think it’s pretty weak to tint the things you like with irony because of your insecurities, but it’s definitely something that means different things to different people.
+Recently though, its definition has softened up a bit, and is often used to refer to oneself as an anime fan in a sort of self-deprecating way.
+Personally, I’m not too big a fan of this one, I think it’s pretty weak to tint the things you like with a brush of irony because of your own insecurities, but it’s definitely something that means different things to different people.

-Sort of like when we refer to a season of a TV series, this is a very literal and consistent version of that, a literal exact fourth of a year.
-For anime, a 12 episode series is one cour, a 24 episode series is two cour, and so on.
+Sort of like when we refer to a season of a TV series in the West, this is a very literal and consistent version of that, a literal exact fourth of a year.
+For anime, a 12-episode series is one cour, a 24-episode series is two cour, and so on.

-Other magazines also contribute to the broad and expansive shonen genre, like Monthly Shonen Ace or Weekly Shonen Champion.
-Anime and manga is often targeted at teen males, and with so much of it falling in that target audience, it pretty much loses all meaning as a definitive genre.
+Other magazines also contribute to the broad and expansive the shonen genre, like Monthly Shonen Ace or Weekly Shonen Champion.
+Anime and manga are often targeted at teen males, and with so much of it falling in that target audience, it pretty much loses all meaning as a definitive genre.

 It might not seem all that useful to use it that way, but that’s its real definition.

-Basically refers to a spinoff work, or other kinds of side stories.
+Basically, this refers to a spinoff work or other kinds of side stories.

-Manga adaptations into anime notoriously run into the issue where the studio runs out of manga source material to adapt, and has to create anime original content with varying levels of involvement from the original mangaka.
+Manga adaptations into anime notoriously run into the issue where the studio runs out of manga source material to adapt an, as a result, has to produce original content with varying levels of involvement from the original mangaka.

-When the mangaka is left out of the equation, or the final manga version ends up different, this ends up devaluing the anime as non-canon or filler heavy.
-One of the most famous examples of this was with Fullmetal Alchemist 2003 vs. its remake in 2009 that followed the finished manga.
+When the mangaka is left out of the equation, or the final manga version ends up different, this ends up devaluing the anime as “non-canon” or “filler-heavy”.
+One of the most famous examples of this was with Fullmetal Alchemist (2003) versus its remake in 2009 that followed the finished manga.

 Anime, sometimes for better, sometimes for worse, is known for being full of character archetypes.
-Characters are marketed as falling into certain categories and fans identify as fans of certain kinds of characters.
-Here’s a list of some of the most common ones.
+Characters are designed and marketed as falling into certain categories and fans are able to immediately with certain kinds of characters.
+Here’s a list of some of the most common ones:

-Full of energy and upbeat.
-A positive outlook on life, and prime protagonist material for shonen and kids shows.
-Some famous genki characters are Son Goku, Asta, Noa Izumi, and like every pink Precure.
+These characters are full of energy and upbeat.
+With a positive outlook on life, they are usually the prime protagonist for shonen and kids shows.
+Some famous genki characters are Son Goku, Asta, Noa Izumi, and every pink Precure.

 A common character type in anime, popularized by characters like Taiga Aisaka, Kirino Kosaka, Makise Kurisu, and Rin Tohsaka.

-Then sadistic girl in love, obsessed with the MC.
+Then sadistic girl in love, obsessed with the MC (main character).
 The stereotypical image of a yandere character usually involves a threat of physical harm.

-Associated with the older side of the shoujo genre, this character type is the rich haughty girl, often drawn with drill curls in her hair.
-This type of character can range from comcially exaggerated to just a refined personality.
+Associated with the older side of the shoujo genre, this character type is the rich, haughty girl, often drawn with drill curls in her hair.
+This type of character can range from comically exaggerated to just a refined personality.

-Short for chuunibyou or middle school second year syndrome, it’s both an anime character trope, as well as a real life derogatory term for embarassing behavior of Japanese teenagers who try to act like edgy or bombastic anime/fantasy characters.
+Short for “chuunibyou” or “middle school second year syndrome”, it’s both an anime character trope, as well as a real-life derogatory term for an embarrassing behavior of Japanese teenagers who try to act like edgy or bombastic anime/fantasy characters.